 One More Hunt Before I Go

-All of these “gadgets” are a far cry from the hunter gatherers that we used to be.
+All of these “Futuristic Gadgets” are a far cry from the hunter gatherers that we used to be.
 There are times when I long for a good old woolly mammoth hunt with my tribe, but then I remember that I can just slap on a VR headset and bring home some virtual meat for my community without the risk of a tusk in my chest.
 The future is now, stop living in the past, put down your spears and put on your flying suit, then take a nap in your car while on the way to the grocery store for some combat shopping.
 Can it get any better than this?
 I think not.